cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I can tell that I am not going to avoid a lot of the Viome recommendations to "Avoid" (such as Almonds) or take any of the recommended supplements.

+I also added some notes in the table with the Psomagen samples above.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.